Eimskip and Social Responsibility

-For over a century, Eimskip has connected Iceland and the rest of the world with its transportation services.
-The Company has played an important role in Iceland’s history and fight for its independence.
-It realizes its responsibility and is committed to maintaining its presence and services.
+Eimskip was established in Reykjavík in 1914 and has since then connected Iceland and the rest of the world with its transportation services.
+The Company has played an important role in Iceland’s history and the fight for its independence.
+Eimskip realizes its responsibility and is committed to maintaining its presence and services.

 The Company operates an efficient and responsible transportation system in the North Atlantic and offers worldwide forwarding services.
-Its mission is to be a leading transportation company in the North Atlantic with connections to international markets and to be specialized in worldwide freight forwarding services, with the vision of providing excellence in transportation solutions and services.
+Its mission is to be a leading transportation company in the North Atlantic with connections to international markets and to be specialized in worldwide freight forwarding services.
+Eimskip’s vision is excellence in transportation solutions and services.

 To attain this, Eimskip strives to provide its customers with the most efficient and sustainable transportation solutions combined with outstanding services, while securing a good return for its shareholders and being responsible towards its employees and the society, including the environment.